igarash1/igarash1.github.io/posts/2020-12-09-shoelace-formula-visualizer.md

 I assume you know [the area formula for trapezoids](https://en.wikipedia.org/wiki/Trapezoid#Area) :)

-Anyway, I made the visualizer to help people understand the area calculation, so please try this.
+Anyway, I made the visualizer with JS to help people understand the area calculation, so please try this.
 I hope this may help you understand the formula more intuitively.

+### Source

+You can check the JS source and example html [here (link to gist)](https://gist.github.com/igarash1/83f7343026fa4b23fe5abe06ec5cc8ac).

 ### Usage
 Choose the vertices of polygon and click `Visualize!`.